vicky-straive/shad-cn-template/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Setup all the basic requiremtnets for the projects, authentication, git initializations, git ingnore files, security protocols, .evn files, middleware, API engines and recoil but do not setup DB.
+This will be a project template where i will be using them for various projects.
+So do all the neceassry changes to it